From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The prototype addresses a well-recognized problem in clinical AI translation: clinicians define utility, risk preference, and clinically important failure modes, whereas model-development workflows are often driven by technical developers who do not fully reflect those priorities.
-This gap can contribute to misalignment, reduced trust, and downstream safety concerns~\cite{wysocki2023assessing}.
+The paradigm presented in this study addresses a well-recognized problem in clinical AI translation: although clinicians are in possession of the data and often have a clear picture of which AI models would be useful in clinical practice, they cannot directly develop these models.
+Until now, AI development is mostly driven by technical developers who lack the clinical experience and deep knowledge of medical workflows.
+This is an impediment that hinders efficient AI model development and contributes to misalignment, reduced trust, and downstream safety concerns~\cite{wysocki2023assessing}.
+We demonstrate how clinicians can become the true owners of AI development processes in the future through the use of intelligent coding agents.
+They can specify their requests in plain natural language and steer model development along clinical needs.
 Relative to classical AutoML~\cite{karmaker2021automl}, the key conceptual difference is that the objective here is not simply to maximize a standard benchmark metric under fixed constraints.
 Instead, the aim is to develop the best model under clinician-specified preferences and anticipated failure modes, expressed in natural language.
 In other words, the target is closer to ``best performance subject to clinically stated priorities'' than to ``best AUC on a benchmark.''
-If the semantic parsing stage can reliably translate requests such as ``do not miss melanomas'' or ``do not rely on chest drains'' into concrete choices of metrics, losses, and training strategies, this would represent a meaningful shift in how development objectives are specified and audited.
+Since the semantic parsing stage can reliably translate requests such as ``do not miss melanomas'' or ``do not rely on chest drains'' into concrete choices of metrics, losses, and training strategies, this represents a meaningful shift in how development objectives are specified and audited.
 The present work also differs from recent LLM-assisted AutoML studies~\cite{tayebi2024large}.
 Those studies have shown that conversational models can automatically construct competitive pipelines for structured clinical prediction tasks, but their scope has largely remained within traditional machine-learning settings, such as XGBoost or random forests.
 By contrast, our study focuses on medical imaging tasks that require substantially more complex deep-learning pipelines, and on repeated codebase-level refinement through execution, debugging, and iterative modification.
 The emphasis is therefore less on one-shot pipeline generation and more on autonomous experimental development through repeated interaction with an executable training workflow.

 Our framework is also distinct from emerging ``AI scientist'' systems~\cite{lu2026towards,wu2026towards}.
 Those systems aim for much broader end-to-end automation, often including idea generation, hypothesis formation, experiment design, execution, and reflective iteration, with the longer-term ambition of producing novel research contributions autonomously.
 Our goal here is narrower and more clinician-centered.
 In our framework, the high-level objective, the clinical constraints, and the judgment of whether a trade-off is acceptable remain with the clinician.
 The autonomous agent is not asked to invent the research question or define success on its own.
 Rather, it aligns technical development as closely as possible with the clinician's intent.
 From this viewpoint, the proposed framework is better understood as an alignment-oriented development interface than as an autonomous scientific discoverer.